IR Inks & Phosphors

-We have three classes of IR invisible marking products:
+We have four classes of IR invisible marking products:

 Our IR Fluorescent Items

 - IR Ink writing pens: Our IR ink writing pens writes in a nearly invisible ink which will fluoresce in the infrared spectrum.
 Using a 630nm red filter, you can see the IR1 ink.
 We have two types of infrared inks: IR1 peak excitation is at 793nm and peak emission at 840nm while our IR2 ink has a peak excitation at 824nm and peak emission at 885nm.
 The IR1 Ink has very similar excitation and emission peaks to Indocyanine Green (ICG) but the IR1 ink is much more stable.
 Once ICG is mixed with water, it has a lifespan of less than 24 hours.
 The IR1 ink in the pen will last for months though it will fade in sunlight after about 1 week.

 - IRDC2: Visible to infrared fluorescing powder.
 When stimulated with a blue or red light, the powder will fluoresce in the infrared range.

 - IRUCG, IRUCR, IRUCB: Infrared to visible fluorescing powder.
 When stimulated with infrared light, the powder will fluoresce in the visible range.

 Up / Down Conversion refers to the fluorescence shift up or down the spectrum from the excitation source.
 All fluorescence occurs when a material is stimulated with energy (usually light) at one frequency (say a black light) and the material remits some of the energy at a lower frequency (your typical fluorescent paints the glow in the human visible range).